 Diagnosis of these conditions is similar.
 Characteristic changes seen on x-rays can easily determine panosteitis from hypertrophic osteodystrophy, though occasionally radiographic changes lag behind actual clinical signs of lameness.

 Once diagnosed, treatments are also very similar.
 Rest or cage confinement is important, although difficult – we all know how hard it is to keep a puppy calm!
 Some patients need a little bit of temporary relief from the discomfort they are experiencing, in which case your vet may prescribe a non-steroidal anti-inflammatory.
-If you made the decision to protect your best friend with a dog insurance that covers hereditary and congenital conditions it can greatly help with the costs of treating these issues.
+If you made the decision to protect your best friend with a dog insurance that covers hereditary and chronic conditions it can greatly help with the costs of treating these issues.

 Luckily, both conditions are usually self-limiting.
 While it’s hard to see your young pup in pain, you can rest a little easier knowing that he will soon be back to his rambunctious ways again.
 (On second thought … maybe some rest will be good for you both!)